OperationSpark/high-school-prep/about_operation_spark.md

     * Students come away with a project-based portfolio.

 * **Midway:** (Prerequisites : Prep, Bootcamp) In the Midway program, students work with mentors to complete a series of real-world projects.
 Students must meet project deadlines.
 The program leans heavily on the use of industrial workflow and team communication.
-Graduates of the Jr Ready can expect to earn a paid internship or a position as a junior software developer.
+Graduates of the Midway can expect to earn a paid internship or a position as a junior software developer.

     * 6 weeks, 6 projects, mentoring, professional workflow.